Wulff, Quinby & Sochynsky

 View Current Fee Schedule and Policies

 Mr. Sochynsky has been active as a mediator and arbitrator since 1984, and has worked full-time in that capacity since 2000.
 He has acted as mediator or arbitrator in well over a thousand business, contract, technology/IP, construction, health care, manufacturing, real estate, banking, energy, and employment disputes, involving both domestic and international parties, related insurance issues, and including class actions.
 A list of representative matters appears below.
 His experience includes appointment as arbitrator chair in cases before the ICC-ICA in Paris and the International Centre for Dispute Resolution in New York.
 He has served as a neutral throughout California, and also in New York, Boston, Chicago, Detroit, Washington, D.C., Dallas, Seattle, Las Vegas, Albuquerque, St. Louis, Honolulu and Calgary.
-He was listed as one of seven Bay Area most popular arbitrators by The Recorder, June 4, 2002, and during the past nine years has been listed as a Northern California Superlawyer in the field of dispute resolution.
+He was listed as one of seven Bay Area most popular arbitrators by The Recorder, June 4, 2002, and during the past twelve years has been recognized by his peers as a Northern California Superlawyer in the field of alternative dispute resolution.
 Mr. Sochynsky has also been listed in Who’s Who Legal: California for 2009 - 2015 in the field of Arbitration, and in the 2009 – 2015 editions of The Best Lawyers in America in the specialty of Alternative Dispute Resolution.
-Mr. Sochynsky has also continuously received the peer review designation of "AV Pre-eminent" by Martindale-Hubbell, was recognized as a Top Lawyer in the American Lawyer Magazine and has been listed in the 2012 – 2016 editions of The Best Lawyers in America in the practice of Mediation.
+Mr. Sochynsky has also continuously received the peer review designation of "AV Pre-eminent" by Martindale-Hubbell, was recognized as a Top Lawyer in the American Lawyer Magazine and has been listed in the 2006 – 2018 editions of The Best Lawyers in America in the practice of Mediation.
 Mr. Sochynsky has also been selected for inclusion in the International Who’s Who of Commercial Mediation for 2012 – 2016.

 Profiles of Mr. Sochynsky published in The Daily Journal can be found by clicking the "Articles" tab on the home page of this site or by clicking here.